ARM-software/CMSIS-DSP/PythonWrapper_README.md

 A tutorial is also available but with less details than this README: https://developer.arm.com/documentation/102463/latest/

-This wrapper is also containing the scripts for the new CMSIS-DSP [Synchronous Data Flow](https://github.com/ARM-software/CMSIS-DSP/blob/main/SDFTools/README.md) (SDF) framework.
+This wrapper is also containing the scripts for the new CMSIS-DSP compute graph framework (CG).

-SDF is also including some nodes to communicate with Modelica using the VHT Modelica blocks developed as part of our [VHT-SystemModeling](https://github.com/ARM-software/VHT-SystemModeling) demos.
+CG is also including some nodes to communicate with Modelica using the VHT Modelica blocks developed as part of our [VHT-SystemModeling](https://github.com/ARM-software/VHT-SystemModeling) demos.